Andy Carroll: Discipline

-Carroll has been involved in many off-the-pitch incidents in his career.
+Carroll has been involved in several off-the-pitch incidents in his career.
 On 14 September 2008, he was arrested by police in Newcastle, and later accepted a police caution.
 On 7 December 2009, he was arrested in the aftermath of a nightclub fight, again in Newcastle, accused of smashing glass in a man's face.
 He was charged with assault and in October 2010 he pleaded guilty to common assault and was fined £1,000.
 He was also ordered to pay £2,500 compensation.

 While on international duty with the England U-19s, Carroll and teammates Scott Sinclair and Ryan Bertrand were sent home from the squad after breaking a curfew on 14 October 2007 during preparation for a match against Romania U-19s.
 During training in March 2010, Carroll was allegedly involved in an altercation with teammate Steven Taylor, which left Taylor with a broken jaw.
-Carroll reportedly suffered a broken hand in the incident, and shortly afterwards he was photographed at a concert with bandages to both hands.
+Carroll reportedly suffered a broken hand in the incident and was subsequently photographed at a concert with bandages to both hands.
 Newcastle manager Chris Hughton, club representatives and both players then declined to comment any further on the incident and no charges were pressed.

 On 18 October 2010, Carroll was charged with assault in an incident with his ex-girlfriend.
 Claiming self-defence, and having given a local hotel as his address, Carroll was granted bail on the condition that he resided with Newcastle's then captain Kevin Nolan until the case resumed in January.
 The charges were later dropped due to lack of evidence.
 Two days following his bail, Carroll's car was set on fire while parked on Nolan's driveway, with the club captain's garage door also being daubed with obscenities.

 Following England's 1–1 draw with Ghana on 29 March 2011, England manager Fabio Capello told Carroll to curtail his drinking habits.
 Liverpool manager Kenny Dalglish responded by saying, "Well he's never bought me a drink.
 I've been with him at Boyzone concerts and he's still never bought me a drink!"

-In an interview in April 2012, Carroll admitted that he had gained a reputation for drinking and socialising during his time at Newcastle, but that since joining Liverpool in January 2011 he had "settled down" and changed his lifestyle.
+In an interview in April 2012, Carroll acknowledged that he had gained a reputation for drinking and socialising during his time at Newcastle, but that since joining Liverpool in January 2011 he had "settled down" and changed his lifestyle.

 Carroll's time at West Ham United was blighted by many injuries.
 His former manager Sam Allardyce said this was partly caused by Carroll failing to look after himself and not doing the required rehabilitation work to keep himself fit.